AdobeDocs/id-service.pt-BR/help/implementation-guides/direct-integration-examples.md

-## Caso de uso 1: tenho uma MID, mas quero passar minhas IDs de visitante e definir um estado de autenticação {#section-a67d89a343754d1286d03cf08d34b806}
+## Use case 1: I have an Experience Cloud ID (MID) but want to pass my visitor IDs and set an authentication state {#section-a67d89a343754d1286d03cf08d34b806}

 <table id="table_DA8840FCB51541109FE6DF20430E8924">
  <thead>